GET

 links.actions

-- An optional array of addtional actions related to this action.
-Each linked action is given only a label, to be rendered on a button, and an associated Action URL athref
+- An optional array of additional, related actions.
+Each linked action is given a label (to be rendered on a button) and an associated Action URL athref

 links.actions